Traditional music of Galicia, Cantabria and Asturias: Percussion

 Percussion instruments include the tamboril, a snare drum that hangs from the player's belt and is played with two sticks.
 It is small, natural-skinned and features snares made usually of gut.
 Along with the bombo, a bass drum played with one stick, the tamboril is typically found as accompaniment to bagpipes.
 The pandeiro (Asturian: panderu) is a double-faced, square frame drum, similar to the Portuguese and Castilian adufe.
 It usually contains some beans that rattle inside.
-It is often played alongside the pandeireta, a large tambourine, in small groups or by a single female singer.
+It is often played alongside the pandeireta-a round, single-faced drum with brass, iron, tin or tempered-steel rattles-, in small groups or by a single female singer.
 A pair of vieira shells (cunchas) are rubbed together, and accompany dancing.
 Tarrañolas (Asturian and Spanish: tejoletas) are strips of wood held between the fingers.
 Charrasco consists of a pole with a frame on the top adorned with tambourine rattles; it is played by rubbing a string along the pole with a stick.
 Other percussion instruments are canaveira and carraca.